geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 [^22]: Zorayda.

 [^23]: It is a piece of Arab state to have one or more horses, ready saddled and bridled, chained by the foot in the court-yard of the house.

+[^24]: The two friends had vowed that whichever should first obtain wealth or honours should immediately share them with the other: a vow often paralleled by the knightly “brothers in arms.”

+[^25]: Certain alpine regions are said to produce a small and beautiful blue flower, whose exhalations deprive the gatherer of sense.
+It is even reported that its effects have been fatal when conveyed in a letter.